 Reading, Pennsylvania – October 12th, 2017 – Why aren’t all farms that process manure with anaerobic digesters making renewable energy?
 Biogas, a byproduct of anaerobic digestion, can be combusted in an engine to generate electricity.
 However, its utilization is often problematic and inefficient.
 Straight from the digester, biogas is corrosive, laden with moisture, and has only half the methane content of pipeline natural gas, leading some livestock and dairy farms to forego subpar power generation and flare biogas instead.

 This waste of waste gas inspired motor and engine manufacturer Duryea Technologies to design the MODE Power System, a new generator set intended to handle the inherent liabilities of biogas.
-Duryea has sold its first production run of MODE (Modular On-Demand Energy) units and sites will be online in Pennsylvania dairy country by the end of 2017.
+Duryea has sold its first production run of MODE (Modular On-Demand Energy) units and sites will be online by the end of 2018.

 Dan Sodomsky, Duryea Technologies’ CEO, feels the product’s most important feature is its separate lubrication system, sealed from acidic combustion gases, which he says will eliminate frequent oil changes and reduce the rate at which parts wear.
 He also notes Duryea’s substantial investment in tough surface treatments and materials like ceramics and stainless steel for engine components in contact with biogas.

 While confident that farmers will be pleased with the MODE Power System’s low-maintenance protocol, Sodomsky acknowledges the challenges of convincing the market to try something new.

 “Farmers are skeptical because of their prior frustrations with biogas engines.
 We’re doing our best to mitigate their risk by providing all 2017 sites with five years of service, parts, oil and a product guarantee so the cost of ownership is a known quantity.”